Disc Degeneration and Lower Back Pain

 3. Discography (Provocative)

-- Injection of contrast/saline into disc nucleus under fluoroscopy.
+- Injection of contrast or saline into the disc nucleus under fluoroscopy.

 Imaging Examples